mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 ## Action Potentials

 The action potential is an all-or-nothing signal.
-Stimuli below the certain **threshold** do not produce a signal, and all stimuli above the threshold produce signals of the same amplitude
+Stimuli below the certain **threshold** do not produce a signal, and all stimuli above the threshold produce signals of the *same amplitude*.
+Even though the stimuli may vary in intensity and duration, the amplitude and duration of the action potential are pretty much the same.

+Unlike receptor and synaptic potentials, which spread passively and decrease gradually, action potentials do not decay as they travel along the axon to their target.
+This is because it is *peridocially regenerated*.
+The distance an action potential travels can be as far as 2 m, and can go as fast as 100 m/s.

+The remarkable feature of action potentials is that they are nearly all the same, varying only subtly from one nerve cell to another.
+Action potentials carried into the nervous system by sensory axons are often indistinguishable from those carried out of the nervous system to the muscles by motor axons.

+If all action potentials are the same, how do they communicate different stimuli intensities?
+There are two features of the action potential that convey information: the **number** of action potentials, and the **time intervals** between them.
+All signals are much alike, whether the message is destined to arouse the sensation of light, of tough, or of pain.
+What's important is their **frequency**.
+If they signals are crowded together, the sensation is intense.
+If they are separated by long intervals, the sensation is feeble.
+What determines the intensity of sensation or speed of muscle is their frequency.
+By extension, the duration of the sensation or movement is determined by the time period over which the action potentials are generated.

+In addtion to the frequency, the **pattern** of action potentials can also convey important information.
+For example, some neurons are not silent in the absence of stimulation, but are spontaneously active.
+Some spontaneoulsy active cells fire action potentials regularly (called beating neurons).
+Other neurons fire in brief bursts (called bursting neurons).

 # Genes